1230james/civ3-mod/README.md

-# James's Mod for Sid Meier's *Civilization III: Conquests*
+# James's Mod for Sid Meier's *Civilization III: Complete*

-This is a modpack for C3C that I put together containing some changes I personally find cool.
+This is a modpack for Civ3: Complete that I put together containing some changes I personally find cool.
 Not really intended for public use, but if you want to play with it too, then feel free to.

 ## Contents